 Ionian Boots of Lucidity: If you don't need any tenacity, this is a decent source of cooldown reduction.
 Though to be quite honest, there are definitely better ways to get your CDR.
 These boots are viable, but not recommended.

 Gives you a very good mix of all the tank stats you need, as well as some nice offensive power from Trinity Force.
-I finish up the build with Shurelya's Reverie to cap my CDR and to better get to my targets.
+I finish up the build with Shurelya's Battlesong to cap my CDR and to better get to my targets.

 Defensive build against AD